-I usually feel that it’s a travesty to not eating out at local cuisines when abroad, but sometimes you may not be in the mood to be challenged and all you want is something your stomach understands.
-Step in those high end American joints.
+Eating out American style in Copenhagen is our guilty pleasure.
+I usually feel that it’s a travesty to not eat local cuisines when abroad, but sometimes you may not be in the mood to be challenged and all you want is something your stomach understands.
+Step in those high end American style joints.

 Tight, MASH and Cock’s & Cows are all American style restaurants in Copenhagen.
 We had lunch at Tight after shopping along Stroget.
 Hubby was suffering with a head-cold which I was convinced (after nearly 30 years together) was hay-fever.

 We were happy to rest.
 I enjoyed the cool brick wall not knowing that I had caught the ‘hay-fever’ and had a temperature at this point.

 The vibe was cool in many ways.
 The servers especially.
 They were really friendly and fun and bought us out this local bread, blackened with coal.
 OK this is not exactly an American type of food.
 But, compared to many regional restaurants in Copenhagen these ones are more what we are used to.

 Perked up we all say ‘Cheers!’ to one another.

 Charlotte enjoys a well made, refreshing Mojito cocktail .

 We all started out with a bowl of Jerusalem artichoke soup, which was absolutely heavenly!
 The crispy bits on the top were fantastic.

 The boys tucked into ribs and coleslaw with happy mumblings of ‘dropping off the bone’ and ‘melt in the mouth’.